 Yes, it’s still a point of contention with some proposed problematic mechanisms, but for the most part, the vast majority of research suggests that milk and mortality aren’t clearly linked and that milk doesn’t inherently cause death.

 We’re on the home stretch in our milk and dairy series!
-We have covered milk and bone health (part 1), milk and weight loss (part 2), milk and disease and death (part 3) and now let’s chat about other controversies, milk myths and alternatives!
+We have covered milk and bone health (Part 1), milk and weight loss (Part 2), milk and disease and death (Part 3 & Part 4) and now check out Part 6 where we cover other controversies, milk myths and alternatives!

 What are your thoughts on milk and mortality?